Kesra is a traditional Algerian flatbread that is prepared from semolina and that is served both for savory and sweet meals.

 One day, men decided to grill this porridge into patties.
 This was really by chance, around 3000 BC, when a bread dough was forgotten, that the Egyptians invented leavened bread where wheat grain is crushed in a mortar.

 It is in large earthen vessels that the dough was kneaded with water from the Nile, rich in silt and natural ferments close to baker’s yeast.
 This dough was forgotten and as it rested a few hours, it fermented naturally.

 It is actually the Greeks who perfected the technique of baking bread in the oven.
 Their daily bread called maza was a simple unfermented barley flatbread, and their festive bread called artos was a wheat bread.
 Both were cooked on hot stones.
 After a few years, the Greeks abandoned this cooking technique for one that used an oven with a frontal opening.
 In the second century AD, there were 72 varieties of breads in Athens!

 Kesra is an Algerian bread native to Eastern part of the country that is semolina-based, and has the shape of a round flatbread.

 It is called khobz ftir in Algiers, kesra to the east and aghroum n’tajin in Kabylia.
-This recipe is very simple but yet will make you travel!
-Traditionally, it only consists in semolina, oil, salt and water, and… that’s it!
+This recipe is very simple.
+Traditionally, it only consists of semolina, oil, salt and water.

 To make kesra, the Algerians use a cast iron pan or Dutch oven with embossed circle lines at the bottom.
-If you do not have this special pan like me, no problem as you can create the lines with cookie cutters!
+Without this special pan, it is possible to create the lines with cookie cutters.

-Warning !
 For this recipe, only use fine and/or medium durum wheat flour.

 Whether it is Moroccan, Tunisian or Algerian, the cuisine of North Africa is very rich.
 Every country in the Maghreb has its specificity, the ingredients are often the same, but the skill is different from one country to another.